 4. Crypto charting software

 A charting software platform is an essential tool for any serious trader.
 Without one, timing the market becomes 100% guesswork – which is never a good money-making strategy.
-Platforms such as TradingView comprise hundreds of customizable technical indicators that can be combined to follow trends, observe breakout patterns and ultimately inform trading decisions.
+Platforms such as TradingView comprise hundreds of customizable technical indicators that can be combined to follow trends, observe breakout crypto chart patterns and ultimately inform trading decisions.
 These trading charts can be configured to support thousands of different crypto trading pairs to give investors important and up-to-date insights.

 What's it used for?